 10.7 Each party acknowledges that it has not relied on any representation, warranty or statement made by any other party, other than as set out in this Agreement.

 10.8 Nothing in this Agreement shall limit or exclude the liability of either party for death or personal injury resulting from its negligence, fraud or fraudulent misrepresentation.

 11.1 This Agreement shall continue on a rolling monthly basis unless terminated by either party on written notice for the Notice Period, provided that either party may terminate summarily by giving the other party 90 days written notice if the other party: (a) Has not remedied a breech after being given reasonable notice; (b) Has committed a breach incapable of remedy; (c) Is insolvent, bankrupt or otherwise incapable of paying its debts; or (d) Has a controller, receiver or other administrator appointed.

-11.2 Upon termination of this Agreement, Client must pay for any outstanding Fees and charges payable under this Agreement and the parties acknowledge that any accrued rights shall not be affected and shall survive as necessary for enforcement and discharge of such liabilities.
+11.2 Upon termination of this Agreement unless that the Client is terminating pursuant to sub-clauses (a) to (d) of clause 11.1, Client must pay for any outstanding Fees and charges payable under this Agreement and the parties acknowledge that any accrued rights shall not be affected and shall survive as necessary for enforcement and discharge of such liabilities.

 11.3 This Agreement can only be amended, supplemented, replaced or novated by another agreement executed by the parties.

-11.4 upUgo Ltd may assign or subcontract its obligations under this Agreement.
-Client may only assign or otherwise create an interest in their rights under this Agreement with the written consent of upUgo Ltd.
+11.4 upUgo Ltd or Client may only assign or otherwise create an interest in their rights under this Agreement with the written consent of upUgo Ltd.

 12 ELECTRONIC COMMUNICATION & NOTICES